Apartment, Accommodation & Rooms in Barcelona, Spain

-will give you a unique experience of life in a gIobal capital city
+will give you a unique experience of life in an exciting international city

 .
-Not only will you save money but you will experience what it is really like to wake up in Barcelona and have one of the most exciting cities on your doorstep.
+Not only will you save money but you will experience what it is really like to wake up in your very own Barcelona and have one of the most exciting cities on your doorstep.
 You will get a taste for local life and find out what really are the best places to visit.
-Using Wimdu gives you access to a large amount of cheap accommodation in Barcelona, from city houses in the historic gothic quarter to elegant, airy seafront apartments.
+Using Wimdu gives you access to a a great range of holiday apartments and villas in Barcelona, from studio accommodation in the historic gothic quarter to elegant, airy seafront villas.
 What will you will get is not just a place to stay but an insight into the lives of people in Barcelona.
-When searching for bed and breakfast and apartments in Barcelona, we’re sure our range of accommodation will interest you.
+When searching for villas or holiday apartments in Barcelona, we’re sure our range of accommodation will be able suit all manner of needs.

 Car owners in Barcelona are considered amongst the worst drivers in the world with accidents occurring every 90 seconds!